iceteagroup/Wisej-Ext-Syncfusion/README.md

 Live demo of the Wisej.Web.Ext.Syncfusion.Test.sln project: http://demo.wisej.com/syncfusion

+## Work in progress
+The library and test are in progress - we are adding every available widget to the test app and will keep refining the intergration for the foreseable future.

 ## How to use
 All the integrated widgets have 3 types of members: options, methods, and events.
 The options (you'll find them under "members" in the documentation) are represented by a single javascript map.
 Methods are javascript functions.
 Events in the Syncfusion widgets are callback methods defined in the options map.